Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable9.md

 # Deliverable 9
 For Deliverable 10, you will be taking on your second checkpoint.
 Single Sound Detect.
 This check point is the **Minimum Set to be considered for a “B"** remember that passing this checkpoint does not guarantee you a B but allows you to be eligible for one.
+In addition to that you all will complete your Power Design complete with Multisim/other simulation, PCB Design, and a Bill of Materials

 ## Finalize Power Design(D)
-As a continuation of deliverable 8 you will be required to finish Multisim/other simulation, PCB, Design, and create a Bill of Materials are due this week as a D design deliverable.
+As a continuation of deliverable 8 you will be required to finish Multisim/other simulation, PCB Design, and create a Bill of Materials are due this week as a D design deliverable.
 Below is a reminder of the Design Specifications:

 **Design Specifications**:
 * Let's get mobile.
 Power should ultimately now come from a battery.
 Specifically, a 9V battery(ies), but generally a family of 9V batteries is acceptable (9.6V, 9.XV, i.e. it does not have to be rated explicitly at 9.0V).